TrainTheTrainer/ELIXIR-EXCELERATE-TtT/README.md

 The following day (Wednesday, 30th November) TtT participants will act as observers and training assistants in a Linux session, and will attend an end-of-the-day recapitulation meeting where the effectiveness of the methods is assessed and discussed.
 They will be asked to prepare a report as assignments, to be returned in the two weeks after the course.

-> ### Learning Objectives:
+### Learning Objectives:
-> * To get acquainted with Learning principles and how they apply to training
+ * To get acquainted with Learning principles and how they apply to training
-> * To be able to select and utilise training techniques that can be used to enhance learner engagement and participation
+ * To be able to select and utilise training techniques that can be used to enhance learner engagement and participation
-> * To learn about session, course, and materials design
+ * To learn about session, course, and materials design
-> * To learn how to use assessment and feedback in training
+ * To learn how to use assessment and feedback in training

-> ### Learning outcomes
+### Learning Outcomes:
-> * Learners can tell which learning principles a good trainer should have in mind
+ * Learners can tell which learning principles a good trainer should have in mind
-> * Learners can describe at least three training techniques drawing on learning principles
+ * Learners can describe at least three training techniques drawing on learning principles
-> * Learners can design a training session and a course
+ * Learners can design a training session and a course
-> * Learners can develop assessment questionnaires
+ * Learners can develop assessment questionnaires
-> * Learners can tell what types of material are needed for each part of a training session
+ * Learners can tell what types of material are needed for each part of a training session

 ---
+### On knowledge, by Donald Rumsfeld:
 > As we know,<br>
 > There are known knowns.<br>
 > There are things we know we know.<br>